euc-dev/ws1-sdk-intelligence/docs/Android/crittercism-config.md

 ### getCustomVersionName ()

-Retrieves the custom version name that will be reported to Workspace ONE Intelligence.
+Retrieves the custom version name that will be reported to Omnissa Intelligence.

 **Declaration**